goofball222/unifi/README.md

 * Rename "unstable" tag to "testing" to match Ubiquiti release tagging scheme
 * Additional info (beta signup required): http://community.ubnt.com/t5/UniFi-Wireless-Beta/UniFi-Stable-Stable-Candidate-SC-Testing-Unstable-Release-Cycle/m-p/1368458

-Changes 2016-06-01:
-* v5.0.6 is now in general release: http://community.ubnt.com/t5/UniFi-Updates-Blog/UniFi-5-0-6-is-released/ba-p/1579716
 * MAKE A BACKUP OF YOUR DATA BEFORE INSTALLING VERSION 5.
 Database rollback from v5.X.X to v4.X or lower is not possible
-* Repoint github master and "latest" tag to v5.X.X releases
-* Move alpha/beta/RC to "unstable" branch moving forward
-* Add "lts" branch tracking v4.8.X Long Term Support versions
-* Start tagging stable and lts releases as they happen.
-* **If you want/need to stay on v4.8.X you should use the "lts" image or specific release image tag you want.

 ## Usage